MediaComem/comem-archidep/ex/big-browser-deployment.md

 ## The goal

-You must deploy the provided application in a similar way as the PHP Todo List and One Chat Room application deployed during the course:
+You must deploy the provided application in a similar way as the PHP todolist in previous exercises:

-* You must install the language and database necessary to run the application.
+* You must install the language and database necessary to run the application, which are not the same as for the PHP todolist.
-* You must run the application as a systemd service.
+* You must run the application as a systemd service, and make sure it restarts correctly following a server reboot.
 * You must serve the application through nginx acting as a reverse proxy.
-* *Bonus:* you can set up an automated deployment via Git hooks for the application.
+* You must set up an automated deployment via Git hooks for the application.

 Additionally:

 * The application must be accessible **only through nginx**.
-It **must not** be exposed directly on a publicly accessible port other than 80 or 443 through nginx (in the AWS virtual machines used for this exercise, the publicly accessible ports are 3000 and 3001).
+It **must not** be exposed directly on a publicly accessible port other than 80 or 443 (in the AWS instances used in this course, the other publicly accessible ports are 22, 3000 and 3001, with port 22 being already used by SSH).

 ### The application

 The application you must deploy is [Big Browser][app].
 Its code is [available on GitHub][repo].

 It is developed with: